rqndom/mcp/README.md

 MCP is a statistical profiling module for Python.

-The profiling of a running script is based on sampling the script state at random time intervals (Monte Carlo), whereas other profilers usually use deterministic approach by tracing each function call.
+The profiling of a running script is based on sampling the script state at random time intervals (Monte Carlo style), whereas other profilers usually use deterministic approach by tracing each function call.

 Our method allows us to have a constant low overhead as well as